 Are you interested in trying foods from around the globe?
 There are so many great dishes to choose from!
 I was lucky enough to be brought up enjoying international recipes, and as I have traveled, I have picked up many more.
-Then others are more exploring form my kitchen.
+Then others are more exploring from my kitchen.
 And the best part about that one is you can go anywhere!

 As you might have figured out by now, a big part of this blog is sharing some favorite international recipes.
 We have some favorite cuisines/regions, like most people, in part influenced by our travels.
 I have lots of recipes from some regions, others not so much.
 But I love discovering new dishes, new cuisines, and trying them out too.
 Some are very much authentic, others slightly adapted, but if the latter it’s almost always discussed in the post so you know what I have changed.
 Take a look around, and enjoy!